marcopennekamp/lore/spec/05-expressions.md

 - When the value of a repetition isn't assigned or used, we can forgo creating and filling a list.
 - If there are no `yield` expressions within the block of a repetition, we can simply designate the empty list as the result.

-### Property Access

-You can access the **property** of an object with the `.` notation.
-The type of the expression is the type of the property.
-The syntax is simply: `object.property`.

-Although the dot notation will eventually be overloaded for multi-function invocation, **property access takes precedence**.
-In such a case, you can always invoke the multi-function without using the dot-notation.